impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 >
 > So, while the hash command helps with caching and executing external commands efficiently, it does not have any effect on built-in functions in Bash.

-I double-check this by Googling for a StackOverflow page, and find [this one](https://web.archive.org/web/20230324115058/https://unix.stackexchange.com/questions/86012/what-is-the-purpose-of-the-hash-command){:target="_blank" rel="noopener"} near the top of the results.
+I double-check this by Googling for a StackOverflow page, and find [this one](https://web.archive.org/web/20230324115058/https://unix.stackexchange.com/questions/86012/what-is-the-purpose-of-the-hash-command){:target="_blank" rel="noopener" } near the top of the results.
 It confirms the above:

 > Utilities provided as built-ins to the shell are not reported by hash.